snehal0308/Snehal0308.github.io/README.md

 # Portfolio-site

-Portfolio website made using HTML, CSS, Javascript anf getform API for contact
+Portfolio website made using HTML, CSS, Javascript and getform API for contact